STF1998/Desk20/report/systemImplementation.md

 </p>
 <b><p align= "center">Figure : </p></b>

 By comparing the two figures, it is evident that by using ExpressJS our code is much more robust, simple, and easier to understand/read.
-Therefore, in our application we are going to implement RESTful API using ExpressJS.
+Therefore, in our application we decided to implement RESTful API using ExpressJS.

-Other than ExpressJS, we are also going to use PassportJS to help the authentication using Facebook process in our application.
+Other than ExpressJS, we also used PassportJS to help with our Facebook authentication process.

 ## PassportJS

-PassportJS is an authentication middleware for Node.js which is compatible with any ExpressJS application.
-PassportJs provides strategies to assist authentication processes including but not limited to:
+PassportJS is an authentication middleware for Node.js which, is compatible with any ExpressJS application.
+PassportJS provides strategies to assist authentication processes including but not limited to:

 -	Username and password
 -	Facebook